 How to Manually Install a VPN on Your Mac

-Keep in mind that even if you plan to set up your VPN manually, you still need to subscribe to a VPN provider to gain access to its secure network of servers.
-We will again use ExpressVPN, but the installation and setup process will be more or less the same with many other VPNs.
+Keep in mind that even if you offer to set up your VPN manually, you still need to subscribe to a VPN provider to gain access to its secure network of servers.

 We will use OpenVPN for our manual setup.
 OpenVPN is an open-source protocol with excellent security that uses multiple encryption methods.
 It remains the industry standard and is used most frequently in native apps offered by premium VPNs.